tonywzhang/Study-Guide-Notes/Algorithms.md

 # Algorithm Notes

+## What is an Algorithm?

+An Algorithm is a set of well defined rules, recipe, to solve some computational problem. ex: Want to sort a set of numbers.

 ## Graphs Notes

 A graph is similar to a tree, in that it is a collection of objects or entities that we call nodes or vertices connected to each other through a set of edges.
 In a tree, there are restrictions on the way nodes/vertices are connected.